34 Animals That Eat Other Animals With Pictures

 This bird feeds mainly on other animals, including small mammals, reptiles, and birds.
 Hawks are known for their incredible hunting skills.

-They have keen eyesight to spot their prey from great distances.
-Once they have identified their target, they will swoop down from the sky at high speeds, using their sharp talons to capture their prey.
+They have keen eyesight and can spot their prey from great distances.
+Once they have identified their target, they will swoop down from the sky at high speeds, using their sharp talons to capture it.

 They can also fly at high speeds, allowing them to chase and catch their prey in mid-air.